Greens are the ongoing color trend that will probably never even go out of style.

 Another beautiful neutral from the collection, this paint tends to add a bold and stark contrast to the walls.

-It doesn’t have a dominant green like the similar BM October Mist color, but when painted on the walls can detect a slighter one.
+It doesn’t have a dominant green like the similar BM October Mist color, but when painted on the walls can detect a slight one.

 However, it feels equally soothing and you can definitely incorporate it!